 All of the medically oriented specialty subjects that are introduced from the start of the Basic Medicine Course are required subjects and the syllabus is very tight.
 Therefore, it is important to complete all of the required subjects common to all the faculties while taking the Liberal Education Course for Medical Students.

 The Clinical Medicine Course offers study of the particulars of a variety of illnesses and diseases.
 Students study illnesses and diseases multi-dimensionally and learn the foundations of clinical medicine including internal medicine, surgery, and specialized medicine.
 Students acquire the basic skills necessary to understand disease conditions, laboratory findings, diagnosis, and medical treatment with a thorough understanding of patients as human beings with emotions.
-This understanding is very important for the next step in the study, the Bed Side Learning Course, where students will face actual patients.
+This understanding is very important for the next step in the study, the Clinical Clerkship Course, where students will face actual patients.

 The Clinical Medicine Course includes a one-month medical research practicum, which functions as the introductory task for medical research.
 Here, students are assigned to work in a laboratory, to be researchers of basic medicine and research physicians learning experimental methods and ways of thinking.